Jta26/Chat-Translate/Report.md

     signed in or not signed in

-Joel
-Full documentation of what framework or external code you used Documentation of how Error handling is supported in your application Mobile/responsive design was implemented and what limitation your project has with respect to accessibility requirement and responsive design

 ## Error Handling

 In general, our application contains most of it's error handling on the server side surrounding the authentication, however there is also client side form-validation for the login and signup pages.